institute-of-production-systems/pyscrew-error-detection/README.md

 This repository provides a comprehensive machine learning framework for supervised error detection across all [PyScrew](https://github.com/nikolaiwest/pyscrew) datasets (s01-s06).
 Building upon our established methodology from the [ITISE 2025 paper](https://github.com/nikolaiwest/2025-supervised-error-detection-itise), this project extends the analysis to cover the complete spectrum of industrial screw driving scenarios and error types documented in the PyScrew dataset collection.

+> ⚠️ **Note:** This project is under active development.
+Features may change or break.

 ## Overview

 Industrial screw driving operations are critical in manufacturing processes, yet prone to various failure modes that can compromise product quality and production efficiency.
 This framework implements multi-class error detection algorithms capable of identifying and classifying 25+ distinct error types across different assembly conditions, screw materials, and operational parameters.